UiPath Assistant is an interface between the human user and the attended robot.

 Start with checking this article that guides you on how to submit any listing on Marketplace.
 Here, we have outlined all the steps that the Publishers need to know, including the dos and don'ts.

-The above article also contains details to be provided in the “Create Listing” form.
-Please note that the NuGet package needs to be uploaded in the Listing Package section, and the source code of the attended automation should be provided in the Source Code section.
+The NuGet package needs to be uploaded in the Upload Listing File section, and the source code of the attended automation should be provided in the Upload Source Code section.

 Updated about a month ago